BuiltBrokenModding/SingleBlockMods/README.md

 # SingleBlockMods

+## Notice
+This repo has been broken down into small repos per project.
+Thus will no longer be used but has been archieved to keep commit logs.

 ## Why small mods
 The main goal of the project is to create quailty content which can easily be added to modpacks.
 This is easily done with a small scope of a few items or blocks.